MilkeeyCat/meraki/README.md

 ### Casting

-It's good ol' `(type)epxr`.
+Use keyword `as` for casting expressions.
 Also we don't cast integer variables for ya.
 No implicit conversions!
 Only integer literals can be promoted to bigger type